CanDIG/clinical_ETL_code/README.md

 The output packets (`INPUT_map.json` and `INPUT_indexed.json`) will be in the parent of the `INPUT` directory / file.

 Validation will automatically be run after the conversion is complete.
-Any validation errors will be reported both on the command line and as part of the `INPUT_map.json` file.
+Any validation errors or warnings will be reported both on the command line and as part of the `INPUT_map.json` file.

 ## Format of the output file